-Consider eliminating pre and post-match handshakes with coaches.
+- Consider eliminating pre and post-match handshakes with coaches. - Mass awards ceremonies should be eliminated. - Meet results should not be posted at a venue and recommend all results to be posted online, sent by email, and/or mail.

-- Mass awards ceremonies should be eliminated. - $\triangleright$ Meet results should not be posted at a venue and recommend all results to be posted online, sent by email, and/or mail.
+- Utilize the following protocol for distribution of trophies at the district and regional tournaments: - Alternative One - Individual Awards should be done with the presenter delivering the individual awards with the recipients in their own areas. - > Teams should remain in separate areas and remain there throughout the presentation. - > Have clearly defined protocols for social distancing between the team groups and the presenters during the presentations. - Awards should be placed at a "neutral" location away from the teams. - The trophy presenter should deliver the trophies and other awards to the team representatives in the gathering area and not permit teams to gather near the original awards location. - Alternative Two - Leave trophies boxed and allow the winning and runner-up coach to pick them up one at a time as they leave the facility. - > Have any photos or gatherings outside of the facility.

-- Utilize the following protocol for distribution of trophies at the district $\triangleright$ and regional tournaments: ≻ - Alternative One - Individual Awards should be done with the presenter delivering the individual awards with the recipients in their own areas. - Teams should remain in separate areas and remain there throughout the presentation. - Have clearly defined protocols for social distancing between the team groups and the presenters during the presentations. - Awards should be placed at a "neutral" location away from the teams. - The trophy presenter should deliver the trophies and other awards to the team representatives in the gathering area and not permit teams to gather near the original awards location. - ≻ Alternative Two - Leave trophies boxed and allow the winning and runner-up coach to pick them up one at a time as they leave the facility. - Have any photos or gatherings outside of the facility.
+- Bring personal hand sanitizer and wash hands frequently. - May wear disposable gloves but if worn, consider changing after each match

-- Bring personal hand sanitizer and wash hands frequently. - ≻ May wear disposable gloves but if worn, consider changing after each match - ≻ Officials should follow all social distancing guidelines (pre and postmeet conferences, talking to coaches, etc.) - ≻ Rule 3-2-1 Assistant referees should not be used for the regular season OFFICIATING (RULES) (ADOPTED FOR 2021-22) - Rule 3-3 Signatures will not be required on score sheets, a verbal acknowledgment will be accepted and such acknowledgment is noted by the scorer. - Rule 5-13 Wrestlers do not have to appear on the mat to be awarded a $\geq$ forfeit. - $\geq$ Rule 6-1 Regular matches in dual meets or tournament competition, may consist of three periods with the first period being one minute and the second and third should be two minutes in length. - Rule 6-1 Regular matches in dual meets or tournament competition may $\geq$ require a 30-second separation of wrestlers between periods. - Rule 6-5-2 The referee is not required to declare the winner by raising ۶ the winning wrestler's hand.
+- Rule 3-3 Signatures will not be required on score sheets, a verbal acknowledgment will be accepted and such acknowledgment is noted by the scorer. - Rule 5-13 Wrestlers do not have to appear on the mat to be awarded a forfeit. - Rule 6-1 Regular matches in dual meets or tournament competition, may consist of three periods with the first period being one minute and the second and third should be two minutes in length. - > Rule 6-1 Regular matches in dual meets or tournament competition may require a 30-second separation of wrestlers between periods. - Rule 6-5-2 The referee is not required to declare the winner by raising the winning wrestler's hand.